nicnacnic/restreamer-dashboard/README.md

 There are 25 pre-built layouts available, plus 5 customizable buttons in the scene panel for those unusual game layouts.
 Same goes for audio, with 6 pre-built audio controls, plus 3 additional customizable audio controls if you ever need to add an audio source.

+It also comes with a OBS scene collection that you can use, but you are welcome to make your own!

 For a full installation and user guide, please visit the [wiki](https://github.com/nicnacnic/Restreamer-Dashboard/wiki).

 ## Marathon Layouts!